ryodohemmi/mkgraticule_planet/README.md

 For projected + near-global requests, restricting the extent with `-e` is usually the best solution.
 Combining `-s` with `-p` can sometimes produce partial output near projection domain limits.

+For projections with a singular center, the tool also writes a companion point layer (`*_points`).
+This layer can contain:

+- `collapsed` points for graticule features that collapse to a single point in the projected CRS
+- `center` points for projection-center label points

+This makes it possible to label features such as `90°S`, `90°N`, or a projection-center graticule label in QGIS even when the corresponding line geometry is not visible.

 ### Dateline handling

 If the longitude span is approximately **360°** (e.g. `-180..180` or `0..360`), duplicate endpoint meridians can be generated.